-The Expected Family Contribution (EFC) figure is calculated from information you and your family provide on the financial aid applications you submit.
-Most families submit both the Free Application for Federal Student Aid (FAFSA) and the College Board's CSS Profile to be considered for all aid types.
-The expected family contribution calculated from both applications is used to determine eligibility for the various aid sources.
-It is important to note that the expected family contribution is primarily a tool to assess aid eligibility and is not necessarily the amount you will pay for a year in college.
-Your actual out-of-pocket expenses may be higher or lower than your expected family contribution.
+The Expected Family Contribution (EFC) figure is calculated from information you and your family provide on the financial aid application you submit.
+Most families submit the Free Application for Federal Student Aid (FAFSA) to be considered for all aid types.
+The expected family contribution calculated from the FAFSA is used to determine eligibility for the various aid sources.
+It is important to note that the EFC is primarily a tool to assess aid eligibility and is not necessarily the amount you will pay for a year in college.
+Your actual out-of-pocket expenses may be higher or lower than your EFC.